SantanderMetGroup/ansible-thredds-cluster/scenarios/pablo/lvs_layer4/README.md

 `curl {VIP}:8080/thredds -L`

 from the client.
-This command makes an ordinary HTTP GET request (with the -L option you enable redirection from HTTP 302 response headers).
+This command makes an ordinary HTTP GET request (with the -L option you enable redirection for HTTP 302 response headers).

 In the folder *exchange* you will find files that correspond to captures with *tcpdump* on different hosts and interfaces.
 Open them with a packet sniffer like **wireshark** (*recommended*)  or with